AharenDaisuki/Deep-learning-model-for-camouflaged-object-detection/README.md

 **3. Environment**

-Before following the below instructions, please make sure you have properly installed Conda.You can download our packed virtual environment via this [link]().
+Before following the below instructions, please make sure you have properly installed Conda.
+You can download our packed virtual environment via this [link](https://drive.google.com/file/d/1Xkq4UDedSRCQESnMIazfkiB8XysnXC-X/view?usp=sharing).

 Go to your conda environments directory, create a new directory for your virtual environment: